b3-exmo/b3-exmo.github.io/docs/Culture/Perfection/imperfect-leaders.md

 — [Deuteronomy 18:21-22](https://www.churchofjesuschrist.org/study/scriptures/ot/deut/18?lang=eng&id=p21-p22#p21)

-"If a prophet prophesies and the event [[Second Coming#When will it be?|doesn't happen]], that means it wasn't from God, and this prophet is being a jackwagon."
+"If a prophet prophesies an event and the event [[Second Coming#When will it be?|doesn't happen]], that means it wasn't from God, and this prophet is being a jackwagon."

 &nbsp;

 Church leadership is not an enviable position to be in.
-Assuming it's all true, you'd have pressure from the supreme authority of all comprehensible matter, time and space to accurately represent His will; and on the other hand, you'd have people on the internet saying "nu-uh!
+Assuming it's all true, you'd have pressure from the supreme authority and creator of all comprehensible matter, time and space to accurately represent His will; and on the other hand, you'd have people on the internet saying "nu-uh!
 You don't actually speak for God."
 Or, you know, they just stone you to death for blaspheming.

 The point I'm trying to arrive at is that no, church leaders are not perfect, but because they represent a perfect being, those leaders should be held to account for shortcomings.
 That's a lot of pressure and a lot of scrutiny.
-That would not make it an enviable position to be in.

 &nbsp;